-This programme specification contains an overview of the HNC/D in Business and is designed to help you get ready for what we hope will be the experience of a lifetime, and it has lots of useful and important information.
-Please read it carefully in conjunction with the related Pearson Edexcel BTEC https://qualifications.pearson.com/en/qualifications/btec-higher-nationals/business-2021.html
+This programme specification contains an overview of the HNC/D in Hospitality Management and is designed to help you get ready for what we hope will be the experience of a lifetime, and it has lots of useful and important information.
+Please read it carefully in conjunction with the related Pearson Edexcel BTEC Higher Nation Specification guidance.

+https://qualifications.pearson.com/en/qualifications/btec-higher-nationals/hospitality-management-2018.html